Maggggie/jargon/articles/iFramecomponent.md

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component1/5.png)

-We also need to add the 'implements="forceCommunity:availableForAllPageTypes"' property to the Lightning Componenet, to allow it to be added to our community:
+We also need to add the 'implements="forceCommunity:availableForAllPageTypes"' property to the Lightning Component, to allow it to be added to our community:

 ![alt text](https://s3-us-west-2.amazonaws.com/salesforcejeff/component1/6.png)